 Another Lesson from Likes, Saves, and Shares

-I remember when my Instagram account was new.
+I remember when my Instagram account was new, many years ago now.
 I posted a photo of a panda bear teapot that I bought my daughter.
 We were preparing an herbal tea in it for our tea time together.
 It received more likes than the other photos I had posted at that time.
 (I never knew how large and enthusiastic panda bear appreciators were before then!)
 I joked with my family that we had to use that teapot at least once a week so I could photograph it.
 But, I realized I didn’t want change our mother-daughter tea parties to please Instagram or my followers.
 So I resisted despite the very real temptation.

-Another example: Instagram is being heavy-handed in pushing reels lately.
+Another example: Instagram is being heavy-handed in pushing reels.
 When I clicked to make a post the other day, for example, a message popped up asking me if I wouldn’t prefer to make a reel.
 It noted that more people would see it.
 The underlying message was that Instagram would show my post to more people if I made a reel instead of a regular video post!
 I decided to use the camera angle and video size I wanted.
 (If I use a reel, I have to change my camera angle or I’ll show viewers my feet and my camera stand.
 Riveting content, to be sure! 😉 I used a post and not a reel.
 I knew it meant Instagram wouldn’t show it to as many people.
 Reels can be fun.
 But, I want to use them when I want to use them.

 Closing Thoughts on Lessons about Authenticity (for today)